 As Jesus and his disciples approached Jerusalem, they came to the towns of Bethphage and Bethany on the Mount of Olives.
 Jesus sent two of them on ahead.
 "Go into that village over there," he told them.
 "As soon as you enter it, you will see a young donkey tied there that no one has ever ridden.
 Untie it and bring it here.
 If anyone asks, 'What are you doing?' just say, 'The Lord needs it and will return it soon.'"

 — Mark 11:1-3 NLT

-O Father, I am overwhelmed with the love that Jesus has for me.
-I know that as he sends for the donkey's colt, he knows the journey to the Cross has begun in earnest.
+O Father, I am overwhelmed by the love that Jesus has for me.
+I know that as he sends for the young donkey, he knows the journey to the cross has begun in earnest.
 He knows he will pay for my sins with his life, his dignity, his agony, and his blood.
-All I can do is bow in humble appreciation, adoration, and awe.
+I bow in humble appreciation, adoration, and awe.
 As the old hymn reminds me, "Love so amazing, so divine, demands my life, my soul, my all."
 These I offer to you with all my heart.
 In Jesus' name.
 Amen.